Shear-enhanced elasticity in the cubic blue phase I: Results and Discussion

-Further evidence in support of a characteristic dynamical length scale has been given by Fukuda {\it et al.}.
-In their numerical study of the structural forces that are mediated by the BP ordering under both compression and dilation~\cite{FZ2011b} they found that because of the periodicity of BPI the force shows an oscillatory behaviour with minima at a dilation or compression length that equals half a unit cell size of a BPI structure.
 This corroborates our idea that the length scale $\xi$ of half a unit cell is indeed the relevant rheological structural unit for the elastic response to shear forces and that the angular frequency dependence of the storage modulus has to originate from the lattice of DTCs.
 The peak in the loss modulus $G''$, which appears at frequencies between the low- and the high-frequency plateau regions in the storage modulus $G'$, indicates as well a transition from a high-frequency regime where the dynamical response of DTCs is dominant to another one at lower frequencies that is mainly influenced by the length scale of the disclination lattice.
 This allows us to interpret the relaxation time $\tau_{\rm p}$, in our approach estimated through the peak frequency in $G''$, as dynamic signature of the DTCs.
-The fact that the second plateau modulus corresponds approximately to the yield stress suggests that the distortion of a lattice unit cell of BPI results in the regular array of DTCs and disclination lines being broken up and adopting a shear-induced conformation.
+The fact that the second plateau modulus corresponds approximately to the apparent yield stress suggests that the distortion of a lattice unit cell of BPI results in the regular array of DTCs and disclination lines being broken up and adopting a shear-induced conformation.